Best Wireless Charging Pads for LG G6

 Another great Choetech charger, the rubber wireless charging pad features an anti-slip surface, so you can pop your LG G6 on it and won't have to worry about it sliding off and interrupting charging.
 This charging pad is 3.6 inches x 3.6 inches, so it's plenty big enough to accept your LG G6 without you having to balance it precariously, but it's compact enough to not be intrusive on your desk space or coffee table.

 Choetech doesn't provide a wall plug, but the one that came with your G6 will work just fine.
+Grab this pad on Amazon for around $12.

 Spigen Essential F300W wireless charging stand

-If you prefer more of a stand design for your wireless charger, then check out Spigen's, which sits at an angle, so you can see your LG G6's screen while laying down.
+If you prefer more of a stand design for your wireless charger, then check out Spigen's $26 stand, which sits at an angle, so you can see your LG G6's screen while laying down.
 Since this charging stand has three coils, you can place your G6 vertically or horizontally and still have it receive a charge.

 Sojitek wireless car charger

-If you like to keep your LG G6 charged up on the go, but having to plug it in and unplug it in the car, then check out Sojitek's wireless car charger and mount.
+If you like to keep your LG G6 charged up on the go, but hate having to plug it in and unplug it in the car, then check out Sojitek's $50 wireless car charger and mount.
 You just plug the mount into your car's USB port or to a USB-12V adapter and then you can mount your G6 and unmount it as you please, charging it while you drive.

 Sojitek's mount sticks to your dashboard or windshield via suction cup, so you'll want a flat dashboard for it to stay put properly.
 Double-check laws where you live to make sure accessories on your windshield aren't illegal (they are where I live!).